mhnpd/react-loader-spinner/README.md

 ### Here are the list of the task for which we want PR:

-- Rings svg loader not supported in Safari
+- Rings spinner is not supported in Safari
+- Fix npm publish script
+-

 ## License